 The Military and Veteran Student Center carries out the University commitment to access and equity and plays a key role in campus outreach and recruitment of student veterans.

-For more information contact Stan Rapada, Military and Veteran Student Center Coordinator at 209.932.3237.
+For more information contact Stan Rapada, Director of the Military & Veterans Student Center, at 209.932.3237.

 IAVA is the leading post-9/11 veteran empowerment organization (VEO) with the most diverse and rapidly growing membership in America.

 Ride to Recovery is a groundbreaking program started in 2008.
 This unique organization saves lives by restoring hope and purpose by providing disabled veterans with week-long bicycle trips in various part of the U.S and abroad.
 Learn more at the We Are Project Hero website.

 Wounded Warrior Project serves veterans and service members who incurred a physical or mental injury, illness, or wound, co-incident to their military service on or after Sept.
 11, 2001 and their families.